 This is it.

-You are reading the FINAL post EVER on this blog involving collectivism, other than my bi-annual POS tests.
+You are reading the FINAL post EVER on this blog involving social and political issues, other than my bi-annual POS tests.

 After today, there will be no more more articles in the “POS related” or “social/political” category, as I promised here.

 I’m hanging it up today because I need to hang it up today.